-Independence Day on September 16 is the most widely celebrated of Mexico's four political national holidays
+Independence Day on September 16 —marking events that led to the creation of the Mexican Republic— is the most widely celebrated of Mexico's political holidays

-Mexico's central bank introduced a new $200 peso bill on September 2, 2019
+Mexico's central bank introduced a new design for the $200 peso bill in September 2019 featuring heroes from the Mexican revolution movement

 Guide to Mexico's public holidays, civic holidays, and annual festivity dates